papatohu/docs/Usecase See weather/see weather.md

 ## 2.1 Basic Flow

-- User clicks on "create operation" button
-- User fills in the the form
-- User clicks on "create" to create the operation, he will be sent to the details view of the operation.
-A success message will be shown.
-- User clicks on "cancel" to close the form without saving the operation.
+- User opens the app and the weather tile is visible
+- System checks if location information is stored for the user, if this information is stored, the weather API is called and the weather information is displayed to the user
+- if no location information can be found, the user has to enter a location
+- the new location is saved to the database
+- the API is called and the weather information is displayed to the user

 ### 2.1.1 Activity Diagram